sourcegraph/tf-k8s-configs/gcp/README.md

 > - Save this JSON file in the ~/.config/gcloud/ directory (you can rename it)

 ### Set your variables
-1. Clone this repository to your local machine.
+1. Fork and clone this repository to your local machine.
-2. Replace variables in `terraform.tfvars` with the desired values.
+2. `cd` into `gcp`, then uncomment and replace variables in `terraform.tfvars` with the desired values.
 Check `variables.tf` for default values.

 ### Deploy the cluster
 From inside the cloned directory:
 1. Run `terraform init`.
 This will initialize the terraform project.
 2. Run `terraform plan`.
 This will perform a dry run and find any problems with your configuration.
 3. Run `terraform apply`.
 This will deploy the cluster to the specified GCP project.
 Type 'yes' at the prompt.

+A successful deployment will result in a success message.
+At this point, you may wish to use `kubectl` to manage your cluster.
+Instructions for doing so are in the README in the root directory of this repository.

 Congrats.
 You have a Kubernetes cluster.
 Next, [it's time to deploy Sourcegraph](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure).